vetal-esher/MT32-DIT/README.md

 <p>
 Bit depth and sampling frequency of MT-32 according to the declared characteristics - 15bit 32kHz.
 In the first version of MT-32
-(the so-called "old"), the last 16th bit at the PCM54HP input is even shorted to ground, and for some reason the 14th bit fell out in the data bus itself (counting from zero).
-However, for us, the frame width will always be 16 bits.
+(the so-called "old"), the last 16th bit at the PCM54HP input is shorted to ground, and for that (15bit) reason the 14th bit fell out in the data bus itself (counting from zero).
+However, for us, the frame width will always be 16 bits (the 2nd MT-32 version has full 16bit bus).
 Theoretically, the channel  switching frequency 0-1-2-3-4-5-6-7 each time triggers a 0/1 state change in control signal A, so you can expect 128kHz on this line,  and 64 on lines B and C, and 32kHz respectively.
 But we don't know the order of the frames.
 Even if we sequentially record all the states of the parallel bus, it will be useless if we do not know the order of switching ABC.
-In practice, without a three-channel oscilloscope, you can try to catch the states of at least two of the three lines (A and C), and then record the AB and BC, A and
-INH sequences in order to further bring the picture into one.
+In practice, without a three-channel oscilloscope, you can try to catch the states of at least two of the three lines (A and C), and then record the AB and BC, A and INH sequences in order to further bring the picture into one.
 </p>
 <p><img src="images/INH-A-B-C.png"></p>
 <p>

-So now we know the frame order: [L REV][RSYN2][LSYN2][R REV][RSYN1][LSYN1] [L REV][RSYN2][LSYN2][R REV][RSYN1][LSYN1] .. etc.
+So now we know the frame order: [L REV][RSYN2][LSYN2][R REV][RSYN1][LSYN1], [L REV][RSYN2][LSYN2][R REV][RSYN1][LSYN1] .. etc.
 If you listen to these pins in analog, it becomes clear that SYN1 is a clean signal, REV is a reverb return.
 SYN2 appears to be analog as well, but too quiet to be recorded legibly; but since SYN2 is also mixed into the final mix, we'll do that too.
 By the way, if you look at the unused outputs of the CD4051 CH4 and CH5, there will be [almost] crisp 32kHz:

 <p float="left"><img src="images/CH4.png" width="50%"><img src="images/CH5.png" width="50%"></p>

-The INH control signal operates at a frequency of 256kHz, which means we will need to read all ports at this frequency.
+<p>The INH control signal operates at a frequency of 256kHz, which means we will need to read all ports at this frequency.
-Disabling all channels is necessary so that there is no false triggering on rising edge ABC states, when INH=1 tells us that we don’t need to send anything to serial, but just in case, we will still read the state parallel bus.
-With INH=0, we must also read the bus, and depending on the states of ABC, scatter it to the appropriate output.
-Ideally, we need to define the beginning frame (we take the highest INH peak for the reference frame), and mix all L / R frames into two final ones.
+Disabling all channels is necessary so that there is no false triggering on rising edges @ABC states, when INH=1 tells us that we don’t need to send anything to serial.
+With INH=0, we must read the bus, and depending on the states of ABC, scatter it to the appropriate output.
+Ideally, we need to define the beginning of frame (we take the highest INH peak for the reference frame) and mix all L / R frames into two final ones.
 But for the test, you can start by sending two frames with a clean non-reverberated information (RSYN1, LSYN1).
-At first I thought to bother with the iron definition of the beginning of the frame 1sequence, but then I omitted this part, because. even if the logic at the start starts working with the thread in the middle of the sequence, defining LSYN1 as the end of the sequence, we will reset the counters and start working in the correct order.
-The logic in this case will look something like this (I will use a pseudo-language here with a syntax that is clear to everyone):
+At first I thought to bother with the sequence' start detection, but then I omitted this part, because, even if the logic begins to run in the middle, defining LSYN1 as the end of the sequence we will reset the counters and then start working in the correct order.
+The logic in this case will look something like this (I will use a pseudo-language here with a syntax that is clear to everyone):</p>

 <pre>
 (R,L)=(0,0);
 (FLAG_RSYN1,FLAG_LSYN1,FLAG_RSYN2,FLAG_LSYN2,FLAG_RREV,FLAG_LREV)=(0,0,0,0,0,0);